joshharrison626/portfolio/media/easy-input-validation-with-html-and-react.md

 ## Basic Setup
 This guide assumes that you already know how to build a simple `<input />` as a stateful component with React's `useState` hook and the `input`'s `value` and `onChange` attributes.
 For further information you can read React's [input API reference](https://react.dev/reference/react-dom/components/input).
 Let's take a quick look at our basic setup.

-We are going to use minimal CSS styling throughout so that we can focus just on the HTML structure and React functionality.
-At the end of this guide, I'll include some quick styling that will make it more visually appealing.
+We are going to use minimal CSS styling throughout so that we can focus just on the structure and functionality.
+At the end of this guide there is a fully functional and styled example for reference.

 ### HTML
 Not much to see here, and we won't be using it anymore beyond this `#root` element.